5G Conspiracy Theorists Are Using Fears About The Coronavirus To Make Money

 As 5G, the industry term for the fifth generation of wireless communications infrastructure, has spread across 40 countries worldwide — most notably South Korea and China, but also in dozens of US cities — so too have distorted fears about its health effects.

 On Wednesday, actor Woody Harrelson posted about the conspiracy theory on his Instagram: “a lot of my friends have been talking about the negative effects of 5G.”
-It isn't just talk — in the United Kingdom, at least 20 phone towers across the UK are believed to have been torched or otherwise vandalized since last Thursday.
+It isn't just talk — in the United Kingdom, according to The Guardian, "at least 20" phone towers "across the UK are believed to have been torched or otherwise vandalized since [last] Thursday."
 Harrelson, who could not be reached for comment, subsequently took down the post.
 Actor John Cusack tweeted about the purported dangers of 5G technology on Tuesday.
 A representative for the actor declined to comment.

 “No chance that COVID-19 is caused by 5G radiation.”